- Your Child's Hospital Journey

 Although we would prefer that these are not used on the unit we appreciate that many parents do use them.
 Please try to keep your phone on silent mode and we encourage parents to make / receive calls away from the patient areas

-You may be asked to take a seat in the waiting area while the doctor is examining other babies in the nursery although you are very welcome to be present whilst your baby is being seen.
-This is to protect confidentiality.
-If you are feeding at the time you will not be asked to leave and the discussions about other babies will take place away from the nursery.
-Please feel free to ask the doctor about your baby.
-If you are not on the unit during the ward round which takes place on a morning and would like to see a doctor for an update on your baby please ask the nurse caring for your baby so that this can be arranged.
+Please feel free to ask a nurse or a doctor about your baby.
+If you are not on the unit during the ward round which takes place and would like to see a doctor for an update on your baby please ask the nurse caring for your baby so that this can be arranged.

 Meet the Team